a20351766/udo.1.4.0/docs/source/jira_navigation.rst

 ===========================================

-This document has been created to give further insight into the work in progress towards the Hyperledger Fabric v1 architecture based on the community roadmap.
+This document has been created to give further insight into the work in progress towards the Hyperledger UDO v1 architecture based on the community roadmap.
 The requirements for the roadmap are being tracked in `Jira <https://jira.hyperledger.org/>`__.